-7.5.2.
+7.6.1.1.
 First Installation Procedure

-- At first installation the receiver SHALL perform an automatic scan over the entire spectrum bands and process OSDT(s) (if any), as defined in §7.5.1, searching for all the digital services available. - At the end of the scan, all the channels and services found (audio/video/data) are stored in the channel and service list - If automatic ordering of channels and services mechanism is active (based on a logical channel numbering scheme) the resulting lists will be organised according to the criteria described in section 7.3.4.5.
-Otherwise the list will be organised according to frequency scan order. - The receiver SHALL provide an interface allowing the user to access the list and move, rename, discard or restore services from the list. - When the user discards a service from the list, the service is no longer visualized in the list.
-It is just stored in the "discarded service list" from which it can be retrieved in any moment by using the "service restore" function. - When either the manual or automatic scan procedure is started for updating the service list, those services that are included in the discarded services list SHALL not be re-introduced in the main channel list.
-In case the service list is reinstalled, both the main service list and the discarded service list SHALL be re-initialized.
+- At first installation the receiver SHALL perform an automatic scan over the entire spectrum bands and process OSDT(s) (if any), searching for all the digital services available. - At the end of the scan, all the services found (audio/video/data) are stored in the service list - If automatic ordering of services mechanism is active (based on a logical channel numbering scheme) the resulting lists will be organised according to the criteria described in §7.4.2.4.
+Otherwise the list will be organised according to frequency scan order. - The receiver SHALL provide an interface allowing the user to access the list and move, rename, discard or restore services from the list.

-7.5.3.
+7.6.1.2.
 Manual Full Scan Procedure

-7.5.3.1.
-Update
+7.6.1.2.1 Update